theborgh/google-voice/README.md

 npm start
 ```

-it will generate a single audio file named `output.mp3`.
+it will generate a single audio file named `output.mp3` (there is a sample output in output.sample.mp3).

+# Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.